Lay Ecclesial Ministry

 Participants who successfully complete the two-year formation process earn a Diocesan certification in Basic Lay Ecclesial Ministry.
 Those who continue for a third year in a specialized ministry track will earn the Diocesan Advanced Lay Ecclesial Ministry Certification.
 Specialized tracks include Christian Initiation, Liturgical Foundations, Hospital Ministry, Master Catechist, and Advanced Bible Study.

-Christian Prayer and Spirituality (via Zoom)
+Christian Prayer & Spirituality

 Exploring both traditional and contemporary expressions of Christian prayer and spirituality.
 Participants will study the Spiritual Exercises developed by Saint Ignatius of Loyola, which is a compilation of meditations, prayers, and contemplative practices to help one deepen their relationship with God.
-Also, the practice of Lectio Divina – Latin for “sacred reading” – a method of prayer and spiritual reading to help discover God’s will in all things.
+Also the practice of Lectio Divina – Latin for “sacred reading” – a method of prayer and spiritual reading to help discover God’s will in all things.

 Old Testament